 It is obvious that higher education institutions have fundamental roles in these transformations.
 We are educating future leaders and citizens who will be responsible and should be able to contribute to sustainable development.
 We must develop new and more sustainable solutions, engage ourselves in evidence-based policymaking, provide platforms for societal learning and interactions, develop indicators and participate in the monitoring of development, and be a societal actor that takes a long-term perspective.
 We must also make sure that our own operations are in line with sustainable development.

 KTH Royal Institute of Technology is committed to sustainable development.
-Our work on this area started before 2015, but the SDGs are now used as a framework for this activity.
-Looking backwards, we can see that we have used a double-track strategy in three different ways.
+Our work in this area started before 2015, but the SDGs are now used as a framework for this activity.
+Looking back, we can see that we have used a double-track strategy in three different ways.

 The first double-track strategy is to work on both core activities (education, research and collaboration) as well as on our own internal initiatives.
 We have learned that if we are going to be credible in education and research, we must “walk the talk” on sustainable development.
 This is relevant for environmental issues, but equally so for social aspects.
 We need to create good working environments and job security, promote gender equality and support innovations from students and faculty, to name a few examples.
 Innovation is vital, and we see more and more examples of innovations fundamentally contributing to the SDGs.